koush/docs.scrypted.app/scrypted-nvr/installation.md

 #### Existing Storage Directory

-If the recording directory is already formatted and mounted, run (otherwise continue on to formatting a [New Disk](#new-disk)):
+If the recording directory is already formatted and mounted, run the following.
+Otherwise continue on to formatting a [New Disk](#new-disk):

 ```sh
 sudo SERVICE_USER=$USER bash ~/.scrypted/setup-scrypted-nvr-volume.sh /path/to/existing/directory